simon741/edu-devcamp/HOL/HOL8/README.md

     ![image](./media/2018-09-19-13-24-00.jpg)

 Your bot is now running and can recognize some basic intents.
-Next you are going to add intents that correspond to taking and deleting notes.
+Please note that due to the limited number of implemented intents the bot will only recognize some of your test sentences and default back to the help intent.
+Next you are going to add specific intents that correspond to taking and deleting notes.

 [Back to top](#content)